 Her birth was not a surprise, it had been eagerly anticipated.
 But it’s arrival changed their lives forever.

 Today, as I sit back and recall her birth, I’ve seen it in a bit of a different light.
 I began to consider God, our Heavenly Father, anticipating the new birth of those who will respond to His offer of new life.

 He, too, is an “expectant father” awaiting the birth of His children.
 According to the scriptures, each one of us who chooses to believe in our heart that Jesus is Lord and confess with our mouth that God raised Him from the dead are born again into a totally new life.
 That event causes great rejoicing in heaven, and not only with the Father.
 Jesus tells us that there is joy in the presence of God’s angels over every sinner who repents.
 As it was with my granddaughter’s birth, the whole family rejoices together.

 It occurs to me that what I wrote to my son applies in greater measure to those who come to Christ.
 Giving your life to Christ, being re-born, will add to who you are.
 In ways you could never imagine and ways I could never begin to explain, your life is transformed.
 Utterly and magnificently.

-Of course, as with Beatrice’s birth, there ARE some ways that the changed life can be anticipated and explained.
+Of course, as with a normal physical birth, there ARE some ways that the changed life can be anticipated and explained.
 But the point is that, far from the surface of the typical changes that everyone can anticipate, there will be intimate and unique changes for THIS relationship.
 As any parent with more than one child can tell you, each experience of birth, each process of attaining maturity and each life is totally different.
 Each encompasses its own exquisite joys and incalculable pains.